Skip to content

 skilltap tap list

-Shows all registered taps with their names, URLs, type (git/http), and skill count.
+Shows all registered taps with their names, URLs, and skill count.
+(Pre-v2.0, the type column also distinguished git from http taps; HTTP support was removed in v2.0.)

 Inspecting a tap